 - Slow osteoporosis

-Getting the Most Exercise out of Gardening
+Getting the Most Exercise

 It takes at least 30 minutes of exercise several days a week, to really receive any health benefits from gardening.
 However, researchers are now saying that you can break that 30 minutes up into shorter active periods throughout the day.
 As long as each activity lasts at least 8 minutes and is of moderate intensity when you total them up to 30 minutes per day, you’ll reap the same rewards as if you had been gardening for a half hour straight.
 So you can do a little weeding in the cool of the morning and go back out to the garden in the evening to prune and trim.